$\pi_\texttt{RL}$: Online RL Fine-tuning for Flow-based Vision-Language-Action Models: Related Work

 \subsection{RL Fine-tuning for Flow Models}

 Integrating RL with flow models is a promising way to transcend the limitations of imitation learning.
 To this end, Flow-GRPO \citep{liu2025flowgrpo} converts the deterministic ODE into an equivalent SDE to enable stochasticity exploration, a foundation upon which subsequent works like Mix-GRPO \citep{li2025mixgrpo} and TempFlow-GRPO \citep{he2025tempflow} further accelerate training through hybrid ODE-SDE rollouts.
 ReinFlow \citep{zhang2025reinflow} injects learnable noise into the flow path and transforms it into a discrete-time Markov process with a tractable likelihood for stable policy gradient updates.
 Flow policy optimization (FPO) \citep{mcallister2025fpo} reframes policy optimization as maximizing the advantage-weighted ratio of the conditional flow matching loss.
-Policy-Agnostic RL (PA-RL) \cite{parl} effectively fine-tunes diverse diffusion and Transformer architectures by distilling critic-optimized actions into the policy via supervised learning.
-Diffusion steering via reinforcement learning (DSRL) \citep{wagenmaker2025steering} refines the flow policy by performing RL in its latent-noise space, rather than modifying the policy parameters themselves.

-While prior work has mostly focused on non-robotic tasks or small-scale, single-task robotics, we address the more challenging problem of fine-tuning large-scale flow-based VLAs for complex, multi-task robotic scenarios.